In second spell at Man United, Zelem leads transformed club - WHIZ News

 Zelem has witnessed the struggle to earn a living as a footballer not just early on at United, but also at Juventus.

-There are growing calls to annul an Italian law that classifies female players as amateurs so restricts them from earning more than 30,000 euros ($33,000) per year.
+There are growing calls to abolish an Italian law that classifies female players as amateurs so restricts them from earning more than 30,000 euros ($33,000) per year.

 “If they want to bring better players in and they want to continue to develop the league,” Zelem said, “they’re going to have to look at that.”